WhiteRabbitSystems/terraform-provider-stripe/docs/resources/terminal_reader.md

 - `action_failure_code` (String) Failure code, only set if status is `failed`.
 - `action_failure_message` (String) Detailed failure message, only set if status is `failed`.
 - `action_process_payment_intent_payment_intent` (String) Most recent PaymentIntent processed by the reader.
+- `action_process_payment_intent_process_config_enable_customer_cancellation` (Boolean) Enable customer initiated cancellation when processing this payment.
 - `action_process_payment_intent_process_config_skip_tipping` (Boolean) Override showing a tipping selection screen on this transaction.
 - `action_process_payment_intent_process_config_tipping_amount_eligible` (Number) Amount used to calculate tip suggestions on tipping selection screen for this transaction.
 Must be a positive integer in the smallest currency unit (e.g., 100 cents to represent $1.00 or 100 to represent ¥100, a zero-decimal currency).
 - `action_process_setup_intent_generated_card` (String) ID of a card PaymentMethod generated from the card_present PaymentMethod that may be attached to a Customer for future transactions.
 Only present if it was possible to generate a card PaymentMethod.
+- `action_process_setup_intent_process_config_enable_customer_cancellation` (Boolean) Enable customer initiated cancellation when processing this SetupIntent.
 - `action_process_setup_intent_setup_intent` (String) Most recent SetupIntent processed by the reader.
+- `action_refund_payment_amount` (Number) The amount being refunded.
+- `action_refund_payment_charge` (String) Charge that is being refunded.
+- `action_refund_payment_metadata` (Map of String) Set of [key-value pairs](https://stripe.com/docs/api/metadata) that you can attach to an object.
+This can be useful for storing additional information about the object in a structured format.
+- `action_refund_payment_payment_intent` (String) Payment intent that is being refunded.
+- `action_refund_payment_reason` (String) The reason for the refund.
+- `action_refund_payment_refund` (String) Unique identifier for the refund object.
+- `action_refund_payment_refund_application_fee` (Boolean) Boolean indicating whether the application fee should be refunded when refunding this charge.
+If a full charge refund is given, the full application fee will be refunded.
+Otherwise, the application fee will be refunded in an amount proportional to the amount of the charge refunded.
+An application fee can be refunded only by the application that created the charge.
+- `action_refund_payment_refund_payment_config_enable_customer_cancellation` (Boolean) Enable customer initiated cancellation when refunding this payment.
+- `action_refund_payment_reverse_transfer` (Boolean) Boolean indicating whether the transfer should be reversed when refunding this charge.
+The transfer will be reversed proportionally to the amount being refunded (either the entire or partial amount).
+A transfer can be reversed only by the application that created the charge.
 - `action_set_reader_display_cart_currency` (String) Three-letter [ISO currency code](https://www.iso.org/iso-4217-currency-codes.html), in lowercase.
 Must be a [supported currency](https://stripe.com/docs/currencies).
 - `action_set_reader_display_cart_line_items` (List of Object) List of line items in the cart. (see [below for nested schema](#nestedatt--action_set_reader_display_cart_line_items))
 - `action_set_reader_display_cart_tax` (Number) Tax amount for the entire cart.
 A positive integer in the [smallest currency unit](https://stripe.com/docs/currencies#zero-decimal).